-On November 29, 2017, in connection with the closing of the Business Combination, Double Eagle Acquisition LLC ("DEAL") and Harry E. Sloan (together, the "Founders") and Sapphire entered into an earnout agreement (the "Earnout Agreement"), pursuant to which, on November 29, 2017, 12,425,000 shares of the Company's Class A common stock held by the Founders were placed in escrow (the "Founders' Shares") and 14,550,000 warrants to purchase shares of the Company's Class A common stock owned by certain Founders (the "Founders' Warrants") were restricted, in each case to be released upon the occurrence of certain triggering events.
+On November 29, 2017, in connection with the closing of the Business Combination, Double Eagle Acquisition LLC ("DEAL") and Harry E. Sloan (together, the "Founders") and Sapphire entered into an earnout agreement (the "Earnout Agreement"), pursuant to which, on November 29, 2017, 12,425,000 shares of the Company's Class A common stock held by the Founders were placed in escrow (the "Founders' Shares") and 14,550,000 warrants to purchase shares of the Company's Class A common stock were by certain Founders (the "Founders' Warrants") were restricted, in each case to be released upon the occurrence of certain triggering events.
 The restriction on the Founders' Warrants prevents the exercise for the period of one year from the date of the Business Combination.

-If, at any time during the period of three years following the Business Combination, the closing price of the shares of the Company (i) exceeds \$12.50 per share for 20 out of any 30 consecutive trading days, 6,212,500 Founders' Shares will be released from escrow and distributed as follows: 3,106,250 shares will be released to the Founders and 3,106,250 shares will be released to Sapphire; and (ii) exceeds \$15.00 per share for 20 out of any 30 consecutive trading days, an additional 6,212,500 Founders' Shares will be released from escrow and distributed as follows: 3,106,250 shares will be released to the Founders and 3,106,250 shares will be released to Sapphire.
+If, at any time during the period of three years following the Business Combination, the closing price of the shares of the Company (i) exceeds \$12.50 per share for 20 out of any 30 consecutive trading days, 6,212,500 Founders' Shares will be released from escrow and distributed as follows: 3,106,250 shares will be released to the Founders and 3,106,250 shares will be released to Sapphire; and (ii) exceeds \$15.00 per share for 20 out of any 30 consecutive trading days, an additional 6,212,500 Founders' Shares will be released to the Founders and 3,106,250 shares and 3,106,250 shares will be released to the Founders and 3,106,250 shares will be released to the Founders and 3,106,250 shares will be released to the Founders and 3,106,250 shares will be released to the Founders and 3,106,250 shares will be released to Sapphire.

 If within twelve months after the Business Combination, the Company completes or enters into a material definitive agreement to acquire a business with an enterprise value of \$750 million or more ("Qualifying Acquisition") and the escrow account has not yet been reduced by the occurrence of the events in the preceding paragraph, 4,000,000 Founders' Shares will be released from escrow and distributed to the Founders upon the closing of such Qualifying Acquisition and the releases contemplated by the preceding paragraph will no longer apply.
 Such released shares will, however, continue to be subject to the trading restrictions contained in the insider letters executed by the Founders in connection with Double Eagle's initial public offering.
-The twelve-month period applicable to the completion of such Qualifying Acquisition is subject to extension, at Sapphire's sole option.
-If at any time following the consummation of such Qualifying Acquisition during the period of three years following the Business Combination, if the closing price of the shares of the Company (i) exceeds \$12.50 per share for 20 out of any 30 consecutive trading days, 5,616,667 Founders' Shares will be released from escrow and distributed as follows: 1,872,223 shares will be released to the Founders and 3,744,444 shares will be released to Sapphire; and (ii) exceeds \$15.00 per share for 20 out of any 30 consecutive trading days, then 2,808,333 Founders' Shares will be released from escrow and distributed as follows: 936,111 shares will be released to the Founders and 1,872,222 shares will be released to Sapphire.
+The twelve-month period applicable to the completion of such Qualifying Acquisition during the period of three years following the Business Combination, if the closing price of the shares of the Company (i) exceeds \$12.50 per share for 20 out of any 30 consecutive trading days, 5,616,667 Founders' Shares will be released from escrow and distributed as follows: 1,872,223 shares will be released to the Founders and 3,744,444 shares will be released to Sapphire; and (ii) exceeds \$15.00 per share for 20 out of any 30 consecutive trading days, then 2,808,333 Founders' Shares will be released from escrow and distributed as follows: 936,111 shares will be released to the Founders and 1,872,222 shares will be released to Sapphire.
 The triggering event set forth in clause (i) of this paragraph shall not apply, however, in the event the triggering event in clause (i) of the preceding paragraphs has already occurred.